baytan0720/poker/README.md

 # Poker

-## 将要实现的功能

-Poker commands:
+看似神奇的Docker，实际上只是执行了Linux的System Calls，这力量本不属于Docker，Linux赋予其魔力

+The seemingly magical Docker actually only executes Linux's system calls.
+This power does not belong to Docker, Linux gives it magic.

+## The functions to be realized(将要实现的功能)

+**Poker commands:**

-​	build	Build an image from a Dockerfile
+build	Build an image from a Dockerfile

-​	exec	Run a command in a running container
+exec	Run a command in a running container

-​	images	List images
+images	List images

-​	logs	Fetch the logs of a container
+logs	Fetch the logs of a container

-​	ps	List containers
+ps	List containers

-​	rename	Rename a container
+rename	Rename a container

-​	restart	Restart one or more containers
+restart	Restart one or more containers

-​	rm	Remove one or more containers
+rm	Remove one or more containers

-​	rmi	Remove one or more images
+rmi	Remove one or more images

-​	run	Run a command in a new container
+run	Run a command in a new container

-​	start	Start one or more stopped containers
+start	Start one or more stopped containers

-​	stop	Stop one or more running containers
+stop	Stop one or more running containers

-​	top	Display the running processes of a container
+top	Display the running processes of a container

-​	version	Show the Docker version information
+version	Show the Docker version information

-​	daemon	A daemon for create and manage containers
+daemon	A daemon for create and manage containers

-Poker-daemon commands:
+**Poker-daemon commands:**

-​	start	Start the daemon
+start	Start the daemon

-​	stop	Stop if daemon is running
+stop	Stop if daemon is running